CIE Level 5 Diploma in Therapeutic Person-Centred Counselling

 You are required to create an ePortfolio.
 After each unit you will have to send your work by email to your tutor.
 This means you will have 16 tutor marked assessments.
 You will also have to take part in self-assessment activities, do your own independent research and conduct your own reflective journal.

-Successful students will achieve a CIE Level 5 Diploma in Therapeutic Person-Centred Counselling.
+At the end of this course successful learners will receive a CIE Level 5 Diploma in Therapeutic Person-Centred Counselling.

 This course is awarded by CIE.
 CIE (Centre for Interactive Education) is an innovative awarding organisation in the UK.
 Their courses are known to allow learners to study in an interactive and effective way and in a time-efficient manner without compromising the quality of learning.